-Hearts from Bcat2 +/+ and Bcat2 pQ330\/pQ330\ homozygous males were harvested between 5 and 6 weeks of age and snap frozen in liquid nitrogen.
+Hearts from Bcat2^{+/+} and Bcat2^{PQ330/pQ330} homozygous males were harvested between 5 and 6 weeks of age and snap frozen in liquid nitrogen.
 Proteins were extracted from cardiac apex in RIPA buffer and 40 μg of protein was loaded for each sample.
-Primary antibodies used were mTOR 1:1000 (Cell signalling technology, ref: 2972); mTOR-P-ser2448 1:1000 (Cell signalling technology, ref: 2971), GAPDH 1:10000 (Fitzgerald, ref:10R-G109A), and goat antirabbit and anti-mouse horseradish peroxidase-conjugated secondary antibodies from GE Healthcare Life Science (ref: NA9310V and NA9340V, respectively; 1:10000).
-For each blot, total mTOR and mTOR-P-ser2448 protein expression protein was normalized to the GAPDH signal.
-Full details are provided in the Data Supplement.
+Primary antibodies used were mTOR 1:1000 (Cell signalling technology, ref: 2972); mTOR-P-ser2448 1:1000 (Cell signalling technology, ref: 2971), GAPDH 1:10 000 (Fitzgerald, ref: 10R-G109A), and goat anti-rabbit and anti-mouse horseradish peroxidase-conjugated secondary antibodies from GE Healthcare Life Science (ref: NA9310V and NA9340V, respectively; 1:10 000).
+For each blot, total mTOR and mTOR-P-ser2448 protein expression protein were normalized to the GAPDH signal.
+Full details are provided in the Supplementary material online.

-Cardiac structural abnormalities
+2.7 Cardiac structural abnormalities

-To assess the presence of cardiac hypertrophy, heart weight/body weight and heart weight/tibia length ratios were calculated.
-Histological assessment of cardiac tissue was carried out on hematoxylin and eosin stained tissue obtained from 6-week-old G3 mice.
+To assess the presence of cardiac hypertrophy, heart weight/body weight, and heart weight/tibia length ratios were calculated.
+Histological assessment of cardiac tissue was carried out on haematoxylin and eosin stained tissue obtained from 6-week-old G3 mice.
 Both female and male mice were included in the quantification.

-ECG measurements, arrhythmia inducibility testing and optical mapping
+2.8 ECG measurements, arrhythmia inducibility testing, and optical mapping

-Surface ECG measurements were performed in mice anesthetized by isoflurane inhalation using the Powerlab acquisition system (ADInstruments).
+Surface ECG measurements were performed in mice anaesthetized by isoflurane inhalation using the Powerlab acquisition system (ADInstruments).
 Cardiac arrhythmia inducibility was assessed in isolated, Langendorff-perfused hearts.
-Atria and ventricles were stimulated at a basic cycle length (BCL) of 120 ms and arrhythmia inducibility was evaluated using up to 3 extrastimuli (S1-S2-S3) and burst pacing.
-Optical mapping was carried out in Langendorff-perfused hearts paced at a BCL of 120 ms from the center of the ventricular epicardial surface.
-Optical action potentials were analyzed, and local activation defined as the maximum positive slope of the action potential was calculated using custom software.
+Atria and ventricles were stimulated at a basic cycle length (BCL) of 120 ms and arrhythmia inducibility was evaluated using up to three extrastimuli (S1-S2-S3) and burst pacing.
+Optical mapping was carried out in Langendorff-perfused hearts paced at a BCL of 120 ms from the centre of the ventricular epicardial surface.
+Optical action potentials (APs) were analysed, and local activation defined as the maximum positive slope of the AP was calculated using custom software.
 Measured local activation times were used to construct ventricular activation maps and calculate conduction velocity in longitudinal and transversal directions.
 For all electrophysiological measurements, both female and male mice (aged 4-5 weeks) were used.
-More details can be found in the Data Supplement.
+More details can be found in the Supplementary material online.

-Human pluripotent stem cell-derived cardiomyocytes (hPSC-CMs)
+2.9 Human pluripotent stem cell-derived cardiomyocytes

 Cor4.U control hPSC-CMs were purchased from Ncardia (Leiden, The Netherlands) and were plated on gelatin (0.1% diluted in PBS) coated coverslips at a density of 5000 cells per coverslip following manufacturer's instructions.
 The generation and use of these cells were conform to the declaration of Helsinki.
-Cells were first plated in complete culture medium (Ncardia) for 24h and then cultured for 3-4 days in PMC medium (Ncardia) with modified branched chain amino acid (BCAA) concentration.
-BCAA concentrations in control condition were normalized to 800 nmol/L and supplemented to similar concentrations as quantified by NMR in plasma samples from Bcat2 p.Q300\/p.Q300\ mice (i.e. valine: 10 mmol/L; leucine: 7.5 mmol/L; isoleucine: 4.5 mmol/L).
+Cells were first plated in complete culture medium (Ncardia) for 24 h and then cultured for 3-4 days in PMC medium (Ncardia) with modified branched chain amino acid (BCAA) concentration.
+BCAA concentrations in control condition were normalized to 800 nmol/L and supplemented to similar concentrations as quantified by NMR in plasma samples from Bcat2^{p.Q300/p.Q300} mice (i.e. valine: 10 mmol/L; leucine: 7.5 mmol/L; isoleucine: 4.5 mmol/L).
 BCAAs were purchased from Sigma-Aldrich and diluted in PMC medium.
-Rapamycin (Sigma-Aldrich) was dissolved in dimethyl sulfoxide (DMSO) at a stock concentration of 20 mmol/L. For experiments, Rapamycin was used at a concentration of 500 nmol/L diluted in PMC medium (final DMSO concentration 0.0025 %).
+Rapamycin (Sigma-Aldrich) was dissolved in dimethyl sulfoxide (DMSO) at a stock concentration of 20 mmol/L. For experiments, Rapamycin was used at a concentration of 500 nmol/L diluted in PMC medium (final DMSO concentration 0.0025%).

-Action potential measurements
+2.10 Action potential measurements